-The Fellowship will be tenurable in the academic year 2017-2018, from August 1 to July 31, in the amount of $17,000, as well as fee waiver and benefits.
+The Haslam Dissertation Fellowship is a non-service fellowship, tenurable in the academic year, from August 1 to July 31, in the amount of $17,000, as well as fee waiver and benefits.
 The recipient will be an ABD graduate student working in a Marco field.
 The recipient will be expected to devote the full academic year to research on his or her doctoral dissertation, either in residence in Knoxville or on research-related travel approved by the recipient’s dissertation supervisor.